 A typical café's top five: cappuccino, espresso, drip coffee, pain au chocolat, sandwich.
 A salon's top five: cut, colour, blow-dry, beard trim, gel polish.
 A small retail shop's top five depends entirely on what you sell, but you know what they are.
 Set those up first.

-This snapshot behaviour is deliberate.
-It means a price bump or a COGS update going forward doesn't silently rewrite your past P&L. Your March numbers always reflect March prices, even if you change everything in October.
-Your accountant likes this; your future self likes this when you cross-reference an old VAT return.
+The snapshot rule means that when you sell a product, nouz stores a copy of its price, COGS and tax rate at that moment — not a live pointer to the product row.
+This is deliberate: a price bump or COGS update going forward never silently rewrites your past P&L. Your March numbers always reflect March prices, even if you change everything in October.
+Your accountant likes it, and so does your future self cross-referencing an old VAT return.

 Was this article helpful?